prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 Throughout the rest of this document, substitute `{bidder}` with the name you've chosen.

+### Consider Your Geography

+Most bidders run their auction endpoints in multiple datacenters because their business is continental or global.

+Prebid Server is open source software that is run by many "host companies" that may be calling your bid adapter from various places.
+It may be useful to consider how you want to communicate your geographic preferences to the host companies.

+{: .alert.alert-info :}
+Please don't bother publishers by asking them to enter a geographic location 'host' parameter.
+Most publishers do not have the tech to choose which of your regional endpoints to hit.

+These are the recommended technical solutions:

+1. Use a "Global Services Load Balancing" vendor so there's just one smart hostname that figures out where to send each user.
+Just do an internet search for "gslb services".
+1. In your bidder yaml file, let the host companies know which regional endpoints you support.
+They can take care of mapping their regions to your regions.
+See the YAML file below for an example of how to communicate this.

+You should also consider entering geographic scoping information into your YAML file so host companies can disable your bidder in regions where you're not going to bid. e.g. bidders that are not GDPR-compliant probably won't bid much in Europe.
+It costs both you and the host company networking fees to send bid requests, so it's in your interest to declare your scope of business.
+See below for syntax details.

 ### Respect The Rules

 We are proud to run the Prebid Server project as a transparent and trustworthy header bidding solution.
 You are expected to follow our community's [code of conduct](https://prebid.org/code-of-conduct/) and [module rules](/dev-docs/module-rules.html) when creating your adapter and when interacting with others through issues, code reviews, and discussions.